Is Olaplex worth it editorial flat lay — black-labeled treatment bottles on cream linen

 The Bottom Line on Olaplex

 Olaplex is worth it -- selectively.
-The core system is No. 3 (bond repair), No. 4 (bond maintenance shampoo), and No. 6 (leave-in styler).
+The core system is No. 3 (pre-shampoo bond-support treatment), No. 4 (bond-maintenance shampoo), and No. 6 (leave-in styler).
 These three products cover the full hair-care cycle at a total of around $90.
 Skip No. 8.
-The salon-exclusive No. 1 and No. 2 treatments are the most potent in-salon applications of BAPDDM -- if your salon offers Olaplex add-on treatments during color services, they are worth paying for.
-The science behind the bond-building molecule is real, and the products that maximize contact time with that molecule (primarily No. 3) deliver results that justify the price.
+The salon-exclusive No. 1 and No. 2 treatments are the most concentrated in-salon applications of BAPDDM -- if your salon offers Olaplex add-on treatments during color services, they are worth discussing.
+The formulation story behind BAPDDM is stronger than ordinary conditioners, and No. 3 is the clearest place to spend if your hair is chemically processed.

 FAQ: Is Olaplex Worth It?